blazejsewera/blog/src/pages/advice-for-newcomers.md

   - Junior Software Engineer
 ---

-- First and foremost, learn to communicate.
-  You don't have to be an expert right away, but focus on sharpening your communication skills, they go a long way.
+Beginnings are always the hardest, the most uncertain and stressful moments, whatever we want to start.
+I will try to give a solid starting point and a general outlook for your career as a software engineer, grounding it both on my experience, as well as the works of some of our industry's thought leaders.

+## Advertising

+In order to get a job,
+you will have to **advertise** yourself well enough, so that a recruiter will decide to talk with you.
+In most good organizations,
+it is the developers who decide if someone is a good candidate.
+You have to consciously design an advertisement campaign to get through to them.

+Prepare your resume thoroughly.
+Make sure there are no grammar and spelling mistakes, and that all your contact information and links are easily accessible.

-- Expose your projects publicly on Github / Gitlab / etc.
+Expose your projects in a public repository, e.g., Github or Gitlab and put a link to them in your resume.
-  - A link to your Github / Gitlab page in your resume increases your chances of employment greatly.
-  - Remember that recruiters don't have much time to go through your projects.
+However, remember that recruiters don't have much time to go through your projects.
 To counter that:

 - Provide a comprehensive summary of your project in the README.
-    - Write about your takeaways from the project in the README.
+- Write about your takeaways in the README.
 - Don't lie!
-Remember that the code is public, so it can be verified.
+Remember that the code is public and can be verified.
   Also, a good recruiter will ask you about your projects on an interview.
 - If you apply for a web development position, having your own webpage is always a good idea.

+Remember that your main goal is to show what **value** you can give for the employer.
+Look what your potential employers need and try to learn more or make a project about it.

+A job interview is also a good time for you to ask questions.
+You can make a list of things
+you would like to know beforehand if it helps you.

+In healthy organizations you will be expected to collaborate.
+Show your collaboration skills by communicating well, asking good questions, and making others feel comfortable around you.

+## Working with people

+It may not look like it at the first glance, but professional software engineering is done best when collaborating with people.
+Therefore, first and foremost, learn to communicate.
+You don't have to be an expert right away, but sharpening your skills in naming and describing things goes a long way.

+One thing that might help you
+is to have conversations on naming things.
+Pair program or simply have a quick talk on how to name a certain class and you will not only get a better name, but also a deeper understanding of the topic.

+Communication is not the only thing, though.
+Sometimes, just being a decent person will take you further than you expect.
+Working with people requires treating others professionally and with respect.
+Don't judge people because they don't know something or be bitter to them because they interrupted you when you were "in the zone."
+Work should never be more important than people.

 - Prepare for some **serious** learning.
   - The following books can have an enormous impact on how you approach software engineering: